Suman7495/Deep-Reinforcement-Learning/README.md

-# Deep Reinforcement Learning
+# Overview
 This repository contains a set of popular Deep Reinforcement Learning algorithms tested on OpenAI's Gym.
+These are for educational purposes.

+Each folder corresponds to a particular algorithm which contains the required theoretical material to get started.

 ## Required packages
 The following packages are required to successfully run the codes: